Esmail-ibraheem/nanograd/README.md

 ```
 ### 2- Choose the model

-you can choose a model from the models that litgpt supported it: `litgpt download list`
+you can choose a model from the models that litgpt support it: `litgpt download list`
 | Model                   | Model size                 | Author                    | Reference                               |
 |-------------------------|----------------------------|---------------------------|-----------------------------------------|
 | CodeGemma               | 7B                         | Google                    | [Google Team, Google Deepmind](https://ai.google.dev/gemma/docs/codegemma) |